Rian1010/Charity-Website/README.md

 get incremented by each second to show the time and number of deaths.
 In addition, I have done the exact same thing for the time and death counters at the top of the 'Statistics' page.

+In the donate.js file, I started off by adding the functionality of opening the collapsible sections for the charity organisations on the 'Donate' page.

+The variables that were utilised are the following:
+- var collapse - a targetted class name, which is use to add the 'click' event listener on to connect it to a function
+- var i - used to iterate through all of the elements with the same class of the 'collapse' variable
+- var content - used to target the next sibling element to cause the collapsible bars to open up, when clicked and close again, if clicked again

+A for loop was used to iterate through all of the elements with the same class.
+The collapse variable was connected to a 'click' event listener with the 'i' variable to represent index numbers inside of it.
+Then, the symbol class was targeted to replace the 'charity-collapse' class, so that the plus symbol would change to a minus symbol when clicked, and back to a plus sign, after being clicked again.
+Through the if and else statement, I edited the style of the content to cause the scrollHeight property to appear and disappear to make it look like the collapsible bars open, when clicked and close, if clicked again.

+Furthermore, for the calculator to work, the following constants were used:
+- const btns - connected it to each of the buttons with the, 'calcBtn' class
+- const equalBtn - connected to the equal button of the calculator
+- const clearBtn - connected to the clear button on the calculator
+- const screen - connected to the box at the top of the calculator, which is supposed to display the calculations

+A for loop was used to iterate through each if the elements with a class of 'calcBtn'.
+A 'click' event listener was used to trigger a function that targets all the buttons with the attributes called 'data-num' and used 'screen.value += number;' to show the clicked numbers and calculation appear inside of the box at the top of the calculator.

+The equal button was also given an event listener called, 'click' and triggered a function that consists of if and else statements.
+The state that if the value of the screen is empty, then the result should be 0.
+Otherwise, if numbers have been inputed, these will be evaluated and calculated.

+The clear button has

 ## Style and Layout
 -__Overall Style__-